-In terms of risk – common equity investors are the most vulnerable to lose in the event of a deal falling apart, which makes this one of the riskiest investments among the different product types.
+In terms of risk – common equity investors are the most vulnerable to loss if a deal falls apart, making this one of the riskiest investments among the different product types.
 If the property’s value fails to appreciate or generate sufficient cash flow to cover the debt and preferred equity hurdle rates, the common equity investors get hit first and could experience a negative return.
-On the same coin, common equity deals typically involve a “preferred return” (often 7-10%), which is payable to investors on a quarterly basis.
+On the same coin, common equity deals typically involve a “preferred return” (often 7-10%), payable to investors quarterly.
 These investors also get to share in any appreciation (or depreciation) upon the sale of the property – which generally causes equity investments to have the highest potential return among the various investment types.

 Preferred equity deals share some similarities with both debt deals and common equity deals.
 With this type of investment, the investor has an indirect ownership stake in the property, but since it's preferred equity – these investors will also be in better position in any bankruptcy scenario.
 Similar to debt deals, preferred equity involves fixed terms and regular payments (typically monthly) and it is treated like debt for tax purposes.

 In terms of risk – preferred equity deals are somewhere in the middle, between debt deals and common equity deals.
 In the event of default, preferred equity holders get paid before the common equity owners, but after the debt holders.
 Preferred equity projects typically have a payback term of around 2 – 3 years, which is longer than most debt deals, but shorter than most equity deals.

 This diagram from RealtyShares gives a good visual portrayal of the risk and reward outlook from each type of investment product…